ChimeraX docs icon

 The Find Cavities tool includes the option to show surfaces around the clouds of grid points.
 It might be interesting to color these surfaces by properties from the surrounding protein.
 However, since only the cavity points (and not the protein atoms) were used to calculate the surfaces, the coloring command must specify using the protein atoms to calculate the properties for coloring these surfaces.

-For example, if the option to show cavity surfaces is turned on, and the protein structure is model #1 and the computed cavity models are #1.2.1, #1.2.2, (etc.), the following commands could be used to color the surfaces by Coulombic electrostatic potential (ESP) and and molecular lipophilic potential (MLP), respectively:
+For example, if the option to show cavity surfaces is turned on, at least one cavity surface has been shown, and the protein structure is model #1 and the computed cavity models are #1.2.1, #1.2.2, (etc.), the following commands could be used to color the surfaces by Coulombic electrostatic potential (ESP) and and molecular lipophilic potential (MLP), respectively:

 coulombic (#1 & protein) surfaces #1.2 offset -1